sgharms/website/source/guides/router_primer.md

   * http://example.com/app/#/about
   * http://example.com/app/#/users

-that, when parsed will correspond to some sort of "route" structure whose names are arbitrarily linked to the endpoints' names:
+that, when parsed, will correspond to some sort of "route" structure whose names are arbitrarily linked to the endpoints' names:

     carsRoute: {